dojo-brno/dojo-brno/DOJO.md

 The repository can now be found in `$GOPATH/src/github.com/dojo-brno/dojo-brno`.

+#### Install Python

+If you are using Linux or macOS, you already have Python installed.
+For more guidance, follow the official documentation: https://www.python.org/about/gettingstarted/.

+### Tools

+We use some tools to help us track test results, time, etc.

+*All tools are optional.*

-### Install redgreen
+#### Install redgreen

-*This step is optional.*

-Since we'll be doing TDD, it is helpful to have some form of visual feedback on the current state of tests.
+Since we practice TDD, it is helpful to have some form of visual feedback on the current state of tests.

-We should really be using [dojotimer](https://github.com/juanplopes/dojotimer), but for now we've been using the [redgreen](https://github.com/rhcarvalho/redgreen) command line program.
+When not using [dojotimer](https://github.com/juanplopes/dojotimer), we've used the [redgreen](https://github.com/rhcarvalho/redgreen) command line program.
 To install it, run:

 ```